Hywan/Marvirc/README.md

 And then, on `##marvirc-test`, you will see Marvirc saying `You are awesome :-)`.
 Imagine a Git hook that notifies you about what you need… exciting aye?

-## Installation

-Either you install Hoa, or you use Composer:

-    $ composer install

-## Usage

-A CLI is able:

-    $ marvirc --socket    chat.freenode.org:6667 \
-              --username  Marvirc                \
-              --channel   '##marvirc-test'       \
-              --websocket 127.0.0.1:8889

-That's all.
-Use `marvirc.bat` on Windows.